hkimkim/data-crawling/naver/naver_news_scraper/README.md

 ## Scraped Data Features:
 -   userName: user ID of commenter
--   date: date the comment was made
+-   date: date the comment was posted
 -   title: title of the news article
 -   press: name of press of the news article
 -   content: comment by the user